digitalden3/denizyilmaz.cloud/README.md

   </a>
   <h1 align="center">A Serverless Website</h1>
   <p align="center">
-    Built on AWS using ClickOps and GitHub Actions for CI/CD.
+    This project was built on AWS and has a CI/CD pipeline on GitHub Actions workflow.
      <br />
     This is the front-end repo to the website:
     <br />